Hannah-Moon/47_React_-useContext_FavoriteMovie/README.md

 # React `useConext' hook: Favorite Movie 🎬

 > This project is a simple movie search app that can store favorite movies built with React useContext.

-- The app allows users to search for movies or actors, view a list of movie results, sort the results based on different criteria, and view detailed information about each movie.
-- If users like the movie, they can store the movie by clicking favorite movie icon to store the movie in their folder.
+> If users like the movie, they can store the movie by clicking favorite movie icon to store the movie in their folder.

 <img alt='screen capture' src="/assets/movie.png"></div>

-## Key features
+## 🔑 Key features

 - Movies Post
 - Responsive